Workflow Customisation

 What Are Workflows?

-A workflow defines the lifecycle of business objects in your organisation - such as projects, issues, or procurement processes.
+A workflow defines the lifecycle of business objects in your organisation - such as AI pull request audits, agentic deployments, or secure SDLC processes.
 Each workflow consists of:

-• Transitions - The allowed movements between statuses (e.g., moving from “Draft” to “Under Review”)
+• Transitions - The allowed movements between statuses (e.g., moving from “Agentic Eval” to “Human Review Required”)

-• Actions - What users can do at each status (e.g., edit details, approve, reject, publish)
+• Actions - What users or agents can do at each status (e.g., provide evidence, flag risks, approve, merge)

 Benefits